Connect with others who understand.

 Appealing a Disability Application Rejection

-It takes an average of three to five months to process an initial application for disability benefits, but your wait may be shorter or longer, depending on your situation.
+It can take six to eight months to process an initial application for disability benefits, but your wait may be shorter or longer, depending on your situation.
+The Social Security Administration shares performance metrics that may help you estimate your wait time.

 Only 21 percent of those who applied for disability benefits between 2010 and 2019 were approved on their first attempt.
 You can appeal the decision if your application is denied.
-The first step is reconsideration, when your case will be evaluated by someone who did not take part in the first evaluation.
-About 2 percent of applications that weren’t approved the first time were approved during reconsideration from 2010 through 2019.
+The first step is reconsideration, which is when your case is evaluated by someone who did not take part in the first evaluation.
+From 2010 through 2019, about 2 percent of applications that weren’t approved the first time were approved during reconsideration.

-Reconsideration can take time, and it may be frustrating to wait.
-If necessary, you have the option to file a second appeal.
-The second appeal includes a hearing by an administrative law judge.
-These are judges trained in disability laws, who will hear all the evidence in your disability case.
+If necessary, you have the option to file a second appeal, which includes a hearing by an administrative law judge.
+These are judges trained in disability laws.
 You may have a disability attorney represent you at this hearing.

-If you are denied at this level, you can ask the Appeals Council to review your case and make a decision on it.
+If you are denied at this level, you can ask the Appeals Council to review your case.
 About 8 percent of SSDI claims between 2010 and 2019 were approved during a hearing with an administrative law judge or the Appeals Council.
-If you are denied at this level, your last remaining option is a federal court hearing.
+If you’re denied at this level, your last remaining option is a federal court hearing.

 DiabetesTeam Members’ Experiences